HERB FIELD DAYS

 This unique apprenticeship is a commitment to participate in all 6 of the Herb Walks.
 They build one on another to deepen your understanding of the Snoqualmie-Skykomish-Snohomish rivers watershed, its connection to the Salish Sea and beyond.

-To participate please send a letter of intent.
+To be considered, please send a letter of intent as described beow.

 Include the following in your letter of intent: